bowenivich/trump-or-trudeau-nlp-with-sklearn/README.md

 ## Introduction

-We have a variety of powerful tools for Natural Language Processing (NLP) to analyze and interpret textual data.
+There is a variety of powerful tools for Natural Language Processing (NLP) to analyze and interpret textual data.
 This project serves as a practical application to apply the simpliest NLP technique using an interest dataset.
 The primary goal is to distinguish the tweets by Donald Trump or Justin Trudeau with a simple yet effective approach.

 ## Rundown